4cronhd/4cronhd/README.md

 • put the file in your among us folder / bepinex / plugins

-• next, install the .zip --> [cronhats.zip](https://github.com/4cronhd/4cronhd/files/6871473/cronhats.zip)
+• next, install the .zip in release

 • extract the .zip folder, and add it to your among us folder